The Most Common Felony Crimes in Colorado

 • More intensive domestic violence treatment; and

-• Risk of being charged as a habitual domestic violence offender
+• Risk of being charged as a habitual domestic violence offender if charged with a fourth offense.

 Habitual Domestic Violence Offender Status